Mara van der Lugt (Director)

 Quân Nguyen

-Anh-Quân Nguyen is a Teaching Fellow at the University of Edinburgh.
+Anh-Quân Nguyen is a Post-Doctoral Fellow at University College Dublin.
 He mostly works on normative ethics, with a specific interest in feminist and environmental ethics, but also their intersections with rationality theory, emotions and social and temporal embeddedness.
 He was the Scottish coordinator of the COP26 Coalition, directing the civil society alliance organising the international climate movement during the UN Climate Conference in Glasgow in 2021.
 His doctoral thesis defended the rationality of future-bias against requirements of temporal neutrality

 Fay Niker